-As the Chairman of the Homeland Security Committee, it is my duty to oversee the Department of Homeland Security (DHS) and ensure that America’s borders are secure.
+As Chairman of the House Committee on Homeland Security, it is my duty to oversee the Department of Homeland Security (DHS) and ensure that America’s borders are secure.

 Over the last several years, Congress has provided billions of dollars to secure the borders, but without an end goal in mind, much of the spending has been done in an ad hoc fashion.
 To secure America’s borders, a national strategy and reliable metrics to ensure measure border security effectiveness are essential.

 Earlier this year, I introduced the Securing America’s Future Act with Congressman Bob Goodlatte, Chairman of the House Judiciary Committee.
 This bill will provide the Department of Homeland Security the tools necessary to achieve full operational control and situational awareness along our borders by providing for physical barriers including a wall in certain places, cutting-edge technology, and more boots on the ground.
 It also takes necessary steps to close dangerous immigration loopholes, end chain migration, eliminate the diversity visa program, and provide status to aliens brought to this country as children.

 Congress has promised the American people border security for years.
 Now that we finally have a partner in the White House who has made this a top priority, it’s time to send a bill to President Trump’s desk and make good on our promise to deliver the security Americans have long demanded and deserve.

 More on Border Security